AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

 >[!IMPORTANT]
 >
 >Remove files from the cloud location manually or using a file rotation policy once the files are successfully imported and processed.
-Otherwise, the files are re-imported and reprocessed upon the next import job.
+Otherwise, the files are re-imported and reprocessed based on the last modified date of the file and using a 30 day log.
+>
+>**Example**: An import file is created on 4/1/2026, and updated on 5/1/2026.
+When the file is not removed, on:
+>
+>* 5/1/2026: The file is processed after the update.
+>* 5/28/2026: The file is processed.
+The last modified date is within the 30 days log.
+>* 6/15/2026: The file is not processes.
+The last modified date outside of the 30 days log.
+>